camdenboren/chat-script/README.md

     init.py
     -Entry point of app
     -Sets up resources and directories if needed
-    -Runs embeddings() from embeddings.py if needed
+    -Runs generate() from embeddings.py if needed
-    -Launches app() from app.py
+    -Runs launch() from app.py

+    options.py
+    -Creates and reads options for entire app -Accessed via global dict

     response.py
     -Streams chat-model response with source-formatting